ArendJan/mirte-frame/bill_of_materials.md

 Attachments:
 ============

-The attachments can be used together witht the MIRTE Pioneer.
+The attachments can be used together with the MIRTE Pioneer.